nking-1/logback-android-ui/README.md

     mvn android:deploy

 ###Using LAUI-Lib in your project
+First, set up your project to use logback-android as instructed at https://github.com/tony19/logback-android.
+Then, follow the instructions that are relevant to you below.

 ####For Eclipse users
 Import into Eclipse the LAUI-Lib project in the lauilib directory of this repository.
 Right click on your project and click Properties.
 Click on the Android tab on the left.
 In the Library section of the lower part of the window, click the "Add..." button, and select the LAUI-Lib project in the dialog that pops up.
 Click Apply and Ok.